Revealing Multimodal Causality with Large Language Models: Conclusion

 This paper presents MLLM-CD, a novel framework for multimodal causal discovery that leverages the multimodal understanding and reasoning capabilities of MLLMs.
 MLLM-CD consists of three main components: (1) a contrastive factor discovery module to identify accurate and comprehensive causal factors from multimodal unstructured data in a novel multimodal contrastive manner, (2) a causal structure discovery module to learn the causal relationships among the identified factors, and (3) a multimodal counterfactual reasoning module to refine the discovered results by generating and validating counterfactual samples.
 We conduct extensive experiments on both synthetic and real-world multimodal datasets, demonstrating the superior performance in causal factor and structure discovery and the practical applicability of MLLM-CD.

-In future work, we will explore larger-scale multimodal unstructured CD.
-See Appendix \ref{sec:appen_limit} for more discussions on limitations and future work.
+\textbf{Limitations.} While promising, our approach faces several limitations.
+A primary challenge is the scarcity of large-scale, diverse benchmark datasets for multimodal causal discovery.
+While the datasets used in this work are thoughtfully curated, they are constrained by small sample sizes, and their ground truth causal graphs depend on domain expert knowledge.
+Secondly, the range of modalities MLLM-CD can effectively process is bound by the capabilities of the core MLLM, presenting challenges for integrating specialized modalities like sensor data or genomic sequences.
+Finally, the overall effectiveness of the proposed framework is dependent on the sophisticated reasoning and generation capabilities of MLLMs, which may still exhibit hallucinations, reflect biases from their training data, or fail to capture subtle causal nuances, despite recent advancements in model alignment.

+\textbf{Future Work.} These limitations open several avenues for future research.
+A crucial direction is the development of larger, more diverse, and rigorously annotated benchmark datasets, potentially using semi-automated annotation or simulation-based approaches, which will also allow for exploring the scalability of MLLM-CD.
+We will also focus on enhancing the framework to handle a wider range of modalities by developing more sophisticated multimodal fusion and cross-modal reasoning mechanisms.
+To address the reliance on MLLM capabilities, we plan to develop methods to rigorously validate and improve MLLM outputs within the causal discovery pipeline.
+This includes integrating with interventional analysis, designing uncertainty quantification for generations, and exploring techniques to mitigate biases and hallucinations specifically for causal reasoning.